tsileo/microblog.pub/README.md

 <p align="center">A self-hosted, single-user, <a href="https://activitypub.rocks">ActivityPub</a> powered microblog.</p>

-**Still in early development.**
+**Still in early development/I do not recommend to run an instance yet.**

-## /!\ Note to adventurer

-If you are running an instance with Celery/RabbitMQ, you will need to [perform a migration](https://github.com/tsileo/microblog.pub/tree/drop-celery#perform-the-drop-celery-migration).

-Getting closer to a stable release, it should be the "last" migration.

 ## Features